Francis Lederer

-Francis Lederer (November 6, 1899 – May 25, 2000) was an Austro-Hungarian Empire-born American film and stage actor with a successful career, first in Europe, then in the United States.
-His original name was František (Franz) Lederer.
+Francis Lederer (November 6, 1899 – May 25, 2000) was an Austro-Hungarian Empire-born American actor with his career first in Europe, then in the United States.
+His birth name was František (Franz) Lederer.

 Early years

 František (Franz) Lederer was born in Karlín, a working-class suburb of Prague, to a Jewish family.
 His mother was Rosa (Růžena) née Ornstein from Třebíč, his father Josef Lederer was a leather merchant.
 Until František was thirteen, his only recreation was wrestling.
 His parents separated when he was nine years old, and his brother Pavel died in World War I. His mother and younger brother Rudolf later moved to Los Angeles.
 Franz worked in a store that sold dry goods, and his first theatrical experience came when he was tasked with cleaning shelves in the background in a play while the main actors performed.
 He lost that role when he drew attention away from the stars to himself.